 Add these Alberta animals to your wildlife-spotting bucket list

 Ski: Meaning “to meet” in Cree, Nakiska Ski Area was built to host alpine events at the 1988 Calgary Winter Olympics.
 Today, you can downhill and cross-country ski, snowboard, snowshoe and go tubing.
-AMA members save up to 18% on lift tickets.
+AMA members save on lift tickets.
 2 Mt Allan Dr.

 Do: Bundle up and venture onto the frozen Spray Lakes Reservoir for some excellent ice fishing.
 It’s best to book a guided trip to ensure proper ice conditions and licensing.
 Or catch some fun on Family Fishing Weekend (Feb.
 16-18), when no licence is needed.